Skip to main content

 Purpose and Scope

-• Sample Intro: The purpose of this formalized vendor management policy is to provide the company, (“CLIENT”) with a policy that will be followed throughout the organization.
+• Sample Intro.
+The purpose of this formalized vendor management policy is to provide the [Client name] with a policy that will be followed throughout the organization.
 A vendor is classified as a third-party company offering something for sale (Please see list of related terms below).
-Use of third-party vendors create a true need for monitoring such entities for baseline compliance measures with regards to CLIENT security standards.
-Specifically, all outsourced processes, procedures, and practices relevant to CLIENT are to be monitored on a regular basis, which includes undertaking various measures on all third parties and providing critical services.
-Revenue, regulatory, compliance, operational, information technology, and reputational risks are some of the threats that could occur when using these services.
-This policy, as well as any relevant procedures will assist in ensuring the safety and security of the organization, its employees, and its network.
+The use of third-party vendors creates a true need for monitoring such entities for baseline compliance measures with regard to [Client name] security standards.
+Specifically, all outsourced processes, procedures, and practices relevant to [Client name] are to be monitored on a regular basis, which includes undertaking various measures on all third parties and providing critical services.
+Revenue, regulatory, compliance, operational, information technology, and reputational risks are some of the areas that could be affected when using these services.
+This policy, as well as any relevant procedures, will assist in ensuring the safety and security of the organization, its employees, and its network.

-• *The terms “vendors”, “third-party”, “third-parties”, “external parties”, “outsourcers”, “organizations”, and the variant thereof are defined as entities providing outsourcing services to CLIENT
+• The terms “vendors”, “third-party”, “third-parties”, “external parties”, “outsourcers”, “organizations”, and the variant thereof are defined as entities providing outsourcing services to [Client name].

-• Sample Scope: Include list of applicable systems like Internal Systems, External Systems, Users and any other terms.
-Include definitions of each (as it applies to your firm), for example: External Systems – resources owned, operated, maintained, and controlled by any entity other than CLIENT, but for which these very resources may impact the confidentiality, integrity, and availability and overall security of the internal system resources.
+• Sample Scope.
+Include a list of applicable systems like Internal Systems, External Systems, Users, and any other terms.
+Include definitions of each (as it applies to your firm), for example: External Systems – resources owned, operated, maintained, and controlled by any entity other than [Client name], but for which these very resources may impact the confidentiality, integrity, and availability and overall security of the internal system resources.

 • This policy may apply to some or all of the following: employees, contractors, external parties, etc.